The Most Foreign City in China

 South Gate of Green Lake Park (Cuihu Park)

-Meet at the stone lion statues at the South Gate entrance on Cuihu South Road
+Meet at the South Gate entrance on Cuihu South Road.

 By public transport